lysender/dbautobackup/README.md

 If your backup dir is `D:/backup` and one of your database name is `airdb`, make sure you create first `D:/backup/airdb`.
 This applies to all databases you want to include.

+## Scheduling

+When scheduling the backup task, choose either `autobackup.sh` or `autobackup.bat` depending on your platform.
+For Linux, you can add the task via cron by adding this on your crontab.

+	0 0 * * *	/home/user/path/to/script/autobackup.sh >/dev/null 2>&1

+That effectively schedules backup every midnight.

 Enjoy :D